Feriman22/portscan-protection/README.md

 You have 3 options:
 1. Install the script
 2. Uninstall the script
-3. Verify the installation
+3. Verify

-The *install* process will copy the script in /root folder, then insert itself in the crontab.
+The `install` process will copy the script in /root folder, then insert itself in the crontab.
 It will run on every startup, so your server will be protected at all time.

-The *uninstall* process remove the script from /root folder and remove the crontab entry as well.
+The `uninstall` process remove the script from /root folder and remove the crontab entry as well.
 **WARNING!** You cannot run this script again after this step from /root folder!

+The `verify` process check the crontab entry, script location, execute permission, iptables command and firewall rules.

 ###### Daily use

-Stay tuned!
-Upload in progress...
+Nothing to do!
+Just install the script and enjoy the protection!

 ## Changelog

+>20200413
+- Initial release

+## Do not forget

 If you enjoy it, **please donate me via PayPal** and I can improve & fix bugs or develop another useful scripts!
 [paypal.me/BajzaFerenc](https://www.paypal.me/BajzaFerenc)